TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/associated_reading.md

 >>> eng2sp['one'] = 'uno'
 ```

-This line creates an item that maps from the key ’one’ to the value 'uno'.
+This line creates an item that maps from the key ‘one’ to the value 'uno'.
 If we print the dictionary again, we see a key-value pair with a colon between the key and value:

 ```
 >>> print(eng2sp)